daniel-yj-yang/ml/model_evaluation/README.md

 <p align="center"><img src="./images/decision_threshold.png" width="600px"><br/>(modified from <a href="https://towardsdatascience.com/fine-tuning-a-classifier-in-scikit-learn-66e048c21e65">image source</a>)</p>

 Raising classification threshold will...
-- reduce false positives in general, thus, **precision** will probably increase.
+- reduces false positives generally speaking, thus raising precision.
-- cause the number of true positives to decrease or stay the same and cause the number of false negatives to increase or stay the same, thus **recall** will either stay constant or decrease.
+- causes the number of true positives to decrease or stay the same and will cause the number of false negatives to increase or stay the same.
+Thus, recall will either stay constant or decrease.

 <hr>